 Amid the wilds of Northern California, I’ve developed a heightened awareness of the coastal forest.
-My work is a rewilding—both of the wilderness outside and within.
-Rooted in drawing, my paintings reimagine the landscape into abstract ideograms.
-Using thinned, watery acrylics and oils, I pursue imagery with immediacy, often emerging as mystical characters.
-Through capturing these elements, I seek to preserve our instinctual essence, upholding fundamental values of truth and presence—as confident as the rock and ocean from which we were made.
+My work embodies rewilding—of the wilderness outside and the raw interior self.
+Rooted in drawing, my paintings transform landscape into abstract ideograms—capturing the essence of place through concise imagery that speaks presence.
+Using thinned, watery acrylics and oils, I pursue imagery with immediacy, allowing mystical forms to emerge.

 Toby Hill (b.
-San Francisco, 1962) was raised in New York and is now based in Anderson Valley, Mendocino County, California.
-He earned a Bachelor of Fine Arts degree from the California College of the Arts and studied under New Yorker cartoonist Sam Gross at the School of Visual Arts.
-Hill began his exhibition career in New York in the late 1980s before returning to northern California.
-Before fully transitioning from artisan to artist, he worked as an integral color wall plaster muralist and winemaker.
-Influenced by the Cobra School of painting, he has shown regularly in the California region since 2021.
+San Francisco, 1962) was raised in New York and is currently based in Anderson Valley, Mendocino County, California.
+He earned a Bachelor of Fine Arts degree from California College of the Arts and studied under New Yorker cartoonist Sam Gross at the School of Visual Arts.
+Hill began exhibiting in New York in the late 1980s before returning to Northern California.
+Prior to fully transitioning from artisan to artist, he was a color wall plaster muralist and winemaker.
+Influenced by the CoBrA School of painting, Hill has exhibited regularly in the California region since 2021.

 CV